cottonmalone/dudu-bot/README.md

 if successfully connected to your switch. bot.py should show a message that prints out your basic discord info.

+Want to see it in action?
+Check out the demo video [here](https://www.youtube.com/watch?v=yDIYqYmnV3Y)

 **Questions?**

 If you have any questions, please contact me on discord.
 I will be more than happy to help troubleshoot any problems.
 My discord is: fishguy6564#1228

 **Known Bugs**
 - Linkcode isn't dm'd for the first seed check when the bot is first booted up